rage/java-programming/data/part-9/1-inheritance.md

 - **public void addToWarehouse(double amount)** - Adds the desired amount to the warehouse; if the amount is negative, nothing changes, and if everything doesn't fit, then the warehouse is filled up and the rest is "thrown away" / "overflows".

 <!-- - **public double otaVarastosta(double maara)** - Otetaan varastosta pyydetty määrä, metodi palauttaa paljonko **saadaan**.
 Jos pyydetty määrä on negatiivinen, mikään ei muutu ja palautetaan nolla.
 Jos pyydetään enemmän kuin varastossa on, annetaan mitä voidaan ja varasto tyhjenee. -->
-- **public double takeFromWarehouse(double amount)** - Take the desired amount from the warehouse.
-The method returns much we actually **get**.
+- **public double takeFromWarehouse(double amount)** - Takes the desired amount from the warehouse.
+The method returns the amount we want to obtain from the warehouse.
 If the desired amount is negative, nothing changes and we return 0.
 If the desired amount is greater than the amount the warehouse contains, we get all there is to take and the warehouse is emptied.

 <!-- - **public String toString()** - Palauttaa olion tilan merkkijonoesityksenä tyyliin `saldo = 64.5, tilaa 123.5` -->
 - **public String toString()** - Returns the state of the object represented as a string like this `balance = 64.5, space left 123.5`